abitravers1989/prime_numbers_application_FMP_TTest/README.md

 -	a test driven approach
 - loosely coupled and highly cohesive design
 - perfection is not when there is nothing left to add, but when there is nothing left to take away

+# My approach.

+1. Since this is test driven; workout testing framework to use.
+Settled with Jasmine as have used it before when building a javascript / node application.
+(I looked at when I have done this in the past).

+2. Define MVP.

+3. Simple design - non-code breaking down responsibilities and potential relationships.

+4. Define my unknowns.

+5. Unknowns included prime numbers / what actually to output.
+Since this seemed a very important part of the whole app I researched this before continuing.

+6. Writing a Javascript application which works in the console.
+Taking user input from stdin and outputting a table of prime numbers back to the console.
+So the next thing I looking into was how to create a command line application in node.js.